 For the Grill:

 - Adjust the burners on your grill to high heat for 10 minutes.
-Then, use a wooden grill scraper to clean the grates (if using them).
+Then, use a wooden grill scraper to clean the grates.

-- Set the skewers on the grill over high heat.
+- Set the skewers onto the grill over high heat.
 Cover and cook for 6 minutes.
-Flip, sprinkle the kabobs with some of the reserved mix of spices, and cook for another 6 minutes.
+Flip, and sprinkle the kabobs with some of the reserved mix of spices.
+Cook for another 6 minutes.

-- Slide the kebabs off the skewers onto the cutting board to rest for 10 minutes before serving.
+- Slide the kebabs off the skewers onto a cutting board to rest for 10 minutes before serving.